MeltwaterArchive/datasift-connector/README.md

 #### EC2

-- Deploying the connector AMI to EC2 on top of a Debian based OS will likely cause issues with multiple components within the connector instance.
-As noted in 'Quick Start - Deployment to EC2', the connector has been developed and tested wtihin a pre-built CentOS 6.5 environment, and we strongly advise that packer be run using the included packer/build.sh script.
+- Deploying the Connector AMI to EC2 on top of a Debian based OS will likely cause issues with multiple components within the Connector instance.
+As noted in 'Quick Start - Deployment to EC2', the Connector has been developed and tested wtihin a pre-built CentOS 6.5 environment, and we strongly advise that packer be run using the included packer/build.sh script.

 ### Packer Builds & Vagrant Provisioning